oracle/node-oracledb/INSTALL.md

       in `$ORACLE_HOME/lib` from a locally installed database such as the free [Oracle XE][20] release.

+  Oracle Client libraries 21 can connect to Oracle Database 12.1 or greater.
   Oracle Client libraries 19, 18 and 12.2 can connect to Oracle Database 11.2 or greater.
 Version 12.1 client libraries can connect to Oracle Database 10.2 or greater.
 Version 11.2 client libraries can connect to Oracle Database 9.2 or greater.

 - Your Node.js applications can now connect to your database.
 The database can be on the same machine as Node.js, or on a remote